pranaybinju/maps_blog/blogs/2019/setup-react-native-web-with-typescript-and-webpack/README.md

 > image 1.6: diff for the script command

-then run `yarn build:web` which will crearte a new folder named dist with the required files needs to run the web app
+Then run `yarn build:web` which will create a new folder named `dist` with the required files needed to run the web app.

-open `.gitignore` and search for production then add /dist below production make sure it is uncommented as shown below
+Open `.gitignore` and search for production then add `/dist` below `production` make sure it is uncommented as shown below.

 ```
 # production